aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/hanukkah/prayer-for-kislev-through-hanukkah.html.md

 <hr />

-Rabbi Levi Weiman-Kelman introduced the tradition of reading these verses from Isaiah during the month of Kislev through the end of Ḥanukkah in his <em>Siddur Ha'Avodah Shebalev</em> of Kehillat Kol HaNeshamah (R' Levi Weiman-Kelman, R' Ma'ayan Turner, and Shaul Vardi, 2007).
-The prayer is said  at the end of Kabbalat Shabbat, after Psalms 93, and before Barkhu.
+Rabbi Levi Weiman-Kelman introduced the tradition of reading these verses from Isaiah during the month of Kislev through the end of Ḥanukkah in his <em>Siddur Ha'Avodah Shebalev</em> of Ḳehillat Ḳol HaNeshamah (R' Levi Weiman-Kelman, R' Ma'ayan Turner, and Shaul Vardi, 2007).
+The prayer is said  at the end of Ḳabbalat Shabbat, after Psalms 93, and before Barkhu.

 Although the season of recitation is not clear in the print copy, it is shown in the draft manuscript (provided courtesy of Rabbi Weiman-Kelman).